yuval-ro/guides/ohmyposh/ohmyposh.md

     ```

 0. **Install fonts:**
-    Oh My Posh requires "Nerd Fonts", which are Monospace fonts augmented with symbols and icons.
+    OMP requires "Nerd Fonts", which are Monospace fonts augmented with symbols and icons.
     Without them, most of the themes will not display the prompts correctly.
     Run the following command:
     ```powershell
     oh-my-posh font install
     ```
-    A menu will be listed, of all possible (free-to-use) Nerd Fonts catered by Oh My Posh.
+    A menu will be listed, of all possible (free-to-use) Nerd Fonts catered by OMP.
     Select one of your liking to install.

 0. **Configure the font in PowerShell and VSCode:**